Last updated 5th July, 2018

 Years banished to overseas prisons for many Victorian criminals became a sentence of years behind bars on home soil.
 A period of solitary confinement was the first stage of punishment.
-A period to reflect on their behaviour and reassess attitudes, usually imposed followed by years of ‘Public Works’ or manual labour in order to complete their punishment.
+A period to reflect on their behavior and reassess attitudes usually imposed followed by years of ‘Public Works’ or manual labor in order to complete their punishment.

 The Lives of Victorian Criminals

 It begins with an overview of the Victorian prison system; how it came about, the conditions and the sentencing.
-This is followed by a chapter explaining the final stages of a sentence, when an offender is released on licence.
+This is followed by a chapter explaining the final stages of a sentence when an offender is released on license.

 These are compelling chapters enlightening the reader of the different procedures and policies, the implications and the problems in enforcing such a system over 200 years ago.
 You can clearly see the parallels to our modern-day prison system and how its roots are laid in history.
 These introduction chapters lay the foundations for the following case studies.

-George Brasher did not learn his lesson with a further larceny charge within a year of being released from prison.
-This time he was sentenced to seven years transportation.
-According to the records, George served around half of his sentence in Britain, avoiding being transported out to Australia.
-This final sentence appears to have changed his ways and he upon his release in the early 1860’s, he found a trade as a blacksmith and kept himself out of trouble and away from other people’s belongings.
+This final sentence appears to have changed his ways upon his release in the early 1860’s, he found a trade as a blacksmith and kept himself out of trouble and away from other people’s belongings.